liquidprompt/liquidprompt/docs/functions/util.rst

 .. function:: _lp_fill(left, right, [character])

-   Adds as much *character* (e.g. spaces) between *left* and *right*, so as to make the resulting string the same width than the current terminal.
+   Adds as much *character* (e.g. spaces) between *left* and *right*, so as to make the resulting string the same width as the current terminal.

    .. versionadded:: 2.2